-The applicant states that the existing facility is located within a 20-minute drive of two acute care hospitals (Baptist Medical Center South and St. Vincent's Medical Center) and nine SNFs.
-Per the applicant, the two identified hospitals represent 427 discharges to nursing homes.
-WWJC indicates that of the 427 discharges, 29.7 percent are for conditions associated with the musculoskeletal system and 13.3 percent are for conditions associated with the circulatory system.
+WWJC states that it is located within a 20-minute drive of two acute care hospitals (Baptist Medical Center South and St. Vincent's Medical Center Southside) and nine SNFs.
+Per the applicant, the two identified hospitals represent 407 discharges to nursing homes.
+WWJC indicates that of the 407 discharges, 27.8 percent are for conditions associated with the musculoskeletal system and 13.3 percent are for conditions associated with the respiratory system.
 The applicant maintains that the existing facility's clinical staff regularly works with residents recovering from these types of conditions.

-The applicant indicates that utilization within the subdistrict varies greatly, from 23.7 percent to 98.2 percent with a Subdistrict 4-3 overall occupancy of 84.2 percent for fiscal year (FY) 16/17.
-The occupancy for the same period of time at WWJC was 91.3 percent, per the applicant.
+The applicant indicates that utilization within Subdistrict 4-3 varied greatly, from 46 percent to 97 percent with an overall occupancy of 84.9 percent and most facilities operating at over 85 percent occupancy during the 12 months ending June 30, 2018.
+The occupancy for the same period of time at WWJC was 86.2 percent.

-WWJC maintains that for the most recent 12-month period (April 1, 2016-March 31, 2017), the distribution of nursing home beds between life care residents and the public was 73 percent life care and 27 percent public.
-The applicant contends that the proposed five sheltered bed addition is supported by the current utilization data.
+WWJC maintains that for the most recent 12-month period (CY 2018), the distribution of nursing home resident days at WWJC between life care residents and the public was 13,035 days or 64.8 percent life care and 35.2 percent (7,086 resident days) public.
+The applicant contends that the proposed seven sheltered bed addition is supported by the current utilization data.
 WWJC indicates that retaining both community and sheltered beds provides the existing facility with the flexibility to serve both life care residents and residents within Subdistrict 4-3 in need of skilled nursing services.

-The applicant calculates a nursing home use rate of 31.7 discharges to SNFs per 1,000 population for Zip Code 32259 (the location of WWJC).
-WWJC maintains that the 31.7 use rate is considerably higher than the use rate for St. Johns County which is 9.4, thereby indicating the need to keep the applicant's current bed complement intact.
+The applicant calculates a nursing home use rate of 47 discharges to SNFs per 1,000 population for Zip Code 32259 (the location of WWJC).
+WWJC maintains that this use rate is considerably higher than the use rate for St. Johns County which is 41 discharges per 1,000 population, thereby indicating the need to keep the applicant's current bed complement intact.

-WWJC notes that the addition of five sheltered beds does not change the current plans of operation and that the facility will continue to provide a range of therapeutic programs within the SNF.
+WWJC notes that the addition of seven sheltered beds does not change the current plans of operation and that the facility will continue to provide a range of therapeutic programs within the existing SNF.
 The applicant asserts that it updates protocols, equipment and programs as needed to ensure residents receive care tailored to their individual care plan.

-The applicant maintains that it has provided a detailed narrative about the proposed project including factors such as population demographics/dynamics, availability/utilization/quality of like services, medical treatment trend and market conditions to illustrate the proposed addition's impact on Subdistrict 4-3 and elderly residents in need of SNF services.
+The applicant maintains that it has provided a detailed narrative about the proposed project including factors such as population demographics/ dynamics, availability/utilization/quality of like services, medical treatment trends and market conditions to illustrate the proposed addition's impact on Subdistrict 4-3 and elderly residents in need of SNF services.
+WWJC provides a table illustrating the projected forecast for the proposed seven sheltered beds of 100 percent for the first and second year of operation.
+See the table below.